jasonKercher/fql/README.md

 - APPLY
 - UNION without ALL
 - PIVOT/UNPIVOT
-- Implicit UPDATE/DELETE into subquery
+- Implicit UPDATE/DELETE into subqueries

 Most recent and possibly unstable features:
 - UPDATE
 - DELETE
+- JOIN with either a subquery or stdin on the right side.

 ### Is it fast?